 There has been a lot of confusion around NIST compliance, now mandatory for federal contractors.
-This brief overview should provide you with the information you need to understand what it, why it is required and why you should be complying with NIST SP 800-171 Rev2, the most current release.
+This brief overview should provide you with the information you need to understand what it is, why it is required and why you should be complying with NIST SP 800-171 Rev2, the most current release.

 What Does NIST Stand For?

-The National Institute of Standards and Technology (NIST) is a non-regulatory federal agency within the U.S. Department of Commerce.
+NIST is the National Institute of Standards and Technology, a non-regulatory federal agency within the U.S. Department of Commerce.
 NIST's mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology.

-NIST also developed the Federal Information Processing Standards (FIPS) in congruence with FISMA, which outlines federal government requirements for cybersecurity and with which federal agencies must comply.
+NIST also developed the Federal Information Processing Standards (FIPS) in congruence with FISMA, which outlines federal government requirements for cybersecurity and and includes mandatory compliance by federal agencies.

 Most government contractors are already familiar with the need to comply with NIST SP 800-171 should they want to continue selling into the Federal Government.

 But for those unfamiliar with NIST, let's start by taking a look at what NIST compliance actually means.

 What Is NIST Compliance?

 Companies that provide products and services to the federal government need to meet certain security mandates set by NIST.
 Specifically, NIST Special Publication 800-53 and NIST Special Publication 800-171 are two common mandates with which companies working within the federal supply chain may need to comply.

 The first draft of NIST Special Publication 800-171 “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations,” was actually created in May 2015.